mailcow/mailcow-dockerized-docs/docs/firststeps-ssl.md

 Each name will be validated against its IPv4 address.

+## Use own certificates

+To use your own certificates, just save the combined certificate (containing the certificate and intermediate CA/CA if any) to `data/assets/ssl/cert.pem` and the corresponding key to `data/assets/ssl/key.pem`.

+Restart the mailcow stack by running `docker-compose down && docker-compose up -d`.

 ## Check your configuration

 Run `docker-compose logs acme-mailcow` to find out why a validation fails.